Federal Legislation

 3.6 Certification process

-The applicant goes through the certification process that starts for the submission of the application according to the directions contained in the letter.
+The applicant goes through the certification process that starts with the submission of the application according to the directions contained in the letter.
 The letter identifies that the applicant completed the documentation (Kaps & Phillips, 2004).

 Inspection requirements

-The application receives certificate only when the inspection turns in favor of the aircraft authority.
+The application receives a certificate only when the inspection turns in favor of the aircraft authority.
 Necessary documents include;

-• Certificate of competency issued after Civil Aviation Authority’s approval.
+- Certificate of competency issued after Civil Aviation Authority’s approval.

-• Issued copy of the operator’s authority by the state, allowing aircraft to provide air service.
+- Issued copy of the operator’s authority by the state, allowing aircraft to provide air service.

-• Complete details of company’s operational manual.
+- Complete details of the company’s operational manual.

-• Approval page for minimum equipment list.
+- Approval page for minimum equipment list.

-• Certificate of registration that allows the company to operate in Canadian territory.
+- Certificate of registration that allows the company to operate in Canadian territory.

-• Certificate of maintenance ensuring that the applicant has safe and functional aircraft and equipment, capable of carrying passengers safely.
+- Certificate of maintenance ensuring that the applicant has safe and functional aircraft and equipment capable of carrying passengers safely.
 It gives information about the maintenance checks.

-• Certification charges and cost recovery details.
+- Certification charges and cost recovery details.

 3.7 Inspections

 Inspections remain one of the challenging and important phases of the certification process.
-In the phase, the applicants are subject to operations and maintenance.
+In this phase, the applicants are subject to operations and maintenance.
 Inspection starts as CAA receives the notice.
 Inspection covers the areas of flight operations, cabin safety, and aircraft maintenance.
 All inspections are conducted depending on the cost recovery of the applicants (TC, 2018).

 3.8 Role of CAA